emmercm/igir/docs/introduction.md

 Most ROM managers are only built for Windows, though some offer workarounds for running on macOS and Linux.
 Most of these managers have confusing GUIs that make batch-able, repeatable actions difficult.
 Igir is a command line tool that works on any OS.

-In addition, Igir has features that aren't found in any other ROM managers, such as [ROM patching](roms/patching.md) and [ROM extension correction](output/options.md#fixing-rom-extensions).
+In addition, Igir has features that aren't found in any other ROM managers, such as [ROM patching](roms/patching.md), multi-disc [playlist creation](output/playlists.md), and [ROM extension correction](output/options.md#fixing-rom-extensions).

 !!! info